Next Chapter | Previous Chapter | Contents | Index

 Since Borland Pascal's internal unit file format is completely different

-, it only makes a very sketchy job of
+from , it only makes a very sketchy job of

 actually reading and understanding the various information contained in a

-file when it links that in.
+real file when it links that in.
 Therefore an

 object file intended to be linked to a Pascal program must obey a number of